laganojunior/lalaheadpats/_posts/2020-06-12-girls-frontline-bingo-math.markdown

 {:center}

 About 3 months ago, I wanted to get into gacha games to understand why they are so popular.
-Gacha games are named after Japanese vending machines that disperse random capsule toys, and their defining characteristic is a lottery to obtain additional characters, costumes, etc. It's a mechanic that you'll also see in other types of games nowadays as well, in the form of loot boxes or booster packs, but the lottery is a big part of the experience in a gacha game.
+Gacha games are named after Japanese vending machines called "Gachapons" that disperse random capsule toys.
+Their defining characteristic is a lottery to obtain additional characters, costumes, etc. It's a mechanic that you'll also see in other types of games nowadays as well, in the form of loot boxes or booster packs, but the lottery is a big part of the experience in a gacha game.
 Gacha games have somewhat of a reputation that they're money sinks, because rolls can be obtained via real money and getting what you really want typically requires a lot more rolls than you can get for free.

 <figure class="video_container">